Assessing the temporal relationship between cognition and gait: Slow gait predicts cognitive decline in the mayo clinic study of aging

 Journals of Gerontology - Series A Biological Sciences and Medical Sciences

 Digital Object Identifier (DOI)

 Mielke, Michelle M.; Roberts, Rosebud O.; Savica, Rodolfo; Cha, Ruth; Drubach, Dina I.; Christianson, Teresa; Pankratz, Vernon S.; Geda, Yonas E.; Machulda, Mary M.; Ivnik, Robert J.; Knopman, David S.; Boeve, Bradley F.; Rocca, Walter A.; and Petersen, Ronald C., "Assessing the temporal relationship between cognition and gait: Slow gait predicts cognitive decline in the mayo clinic study of aging" (2013).
-Neurology Articles.
+Neurology.
 402.